egouldo/ReproducibleRDummy/README.md

-# ReproducibleRDummy
+# Reproducible R Dummy repository

-This is an example repository
+This is an example repository for the Reproducibility with R workshop in UQAM.